Mara-Li/obsidian-regex-mark/README.md

 - Live Preview mode
 - Source mode

-Each toggle are independent, so you can disable for reading mode, but enable for live preview mode.
+Each toggle is independent, so you can disable for reading mode, but enable for live preview mode.

 You can also disable/enable a snippet within code (code-block or inline, between backticks), with toggle "Code".

+### Auto rules

+You can enable (or disable) a regex for a specific files, using either :
+- The file path
+- Properties (YAML frontmatter) based on the values of the `regex_mark` key.[^1]

+You can choose to NOT or EQUAL :
+- `NOT` : The regex will not be applied to all files that **not match** the rule.
+- `EQUAL` : The regex will be applied to all files that **match** the rule.

+In auto-rules, regex are supported, so you can use them too.

 ## Change open/close tags (advanced user only!)